adam10603/CPPStopwatch/README.md

 ## Why Make Another Stopwatch?

-Simply put, a lot of examples I've seen online had a questionable implementation.
-Many have issues like using non-monotonic clocks ([`std::chrono::high_resolution_clock`](https://en.cppreference.com/w/cpp/chrono/high_resolution_clock) can be such), non-standard code, unsafe type conversions, and more.
-This is why I thought I'd implement one in a way I see more fit.
+A lot of examples I've seen online had a questionable implementation.
+Many have issues like using non-monotonic clocks ([`std::chrono::high_resolution_clock`](https://en.cppreference.com/w/cpp/chrono/high_resolution_clock) can be such), non-standard code, unsafe conversions, and more.
+This is why I implemented one in a way I see more fit.
 Plus it was an interesting side-project regardless.

 #### Highlights:
   * Very simple yet flexible API.